-As a screenwriter, Loccisano is the co-writer of DEVOUR, a feature film in development directed by Erica Orofino, produced by Wilding Pictures.
-She has also earned recognition for her short scripts, including BODY AND BLOOD (2022), which was named to Coverfly’s ‘Red List’, where it remains one of the platform’s highest-ranked screenplays of all time.
+Loccisano is the co-Writer of DEVOUR, a feature film in development directed by Erica Orofino, produced by Wildling Pictures.
+She first gained recognition in 2022 when her screenplay BODY AND BLOOD ranked on The Coverfly Red List, where it continues to rank in the top 7% on the platform.

 Loccisano’s work has received support from the Canada Council for the Arts (CCA), Ontario Arts Council (OAC), Toronto Arts Council (TAC), and the National Film Board of Canada (NFB).